ECP-VeloC/VELOC/docs/userguide.rst

 VeloC uses a INI-style configuration with the following mandatory fields:

 ::

   scratch = <path> (node-local path where VELOC can save temporary checkpoints that live for the duration of the reservation) persistent = <path> (persistent path where VELOC can save durable checkpoints that live indefinitely)

 In addition, the following optional fields are available:

 ::

-  persistent_interval = <int> (number of seconds between consecutive persistent checkpoints, default: 0 - perform all) ec_interval = <int> (number of seconds between consecutive EC checkpoints, default: 0 - perform all) watchdog_interval = <int> (number of seconds between consecutive check of client processes: default: 0 - don't check) max_versions = <int> (number of previous checkpoints to keep on persistent, default: 0 - keep all) scratch_versions = <int> (number of previous checkpoints to keep on scratch, default: 0 - keep all) failure_domain = <string> (failure domain used for smart distribution of erasure codes, default: <hostname>) axl_type = <string> (AXL read/write strategy to/from the persistent path, default: <empty> - deactivate AXL) chksum = <boolean> (activates checksum calculationa and verification for checkpoints, default: false) meta = <path> (persistent path where VELOC will save metadata information about the checkpoints regarding checksumming)
+  persistent_interval = <int> (seconds between consecutive persistent checkpoints, default: 0 - perform all)
+  ec_interval = <int> (seconds between consecutive EC checkpoints, default: 0 - perform all)
+  watchdog_interval = <int> (seconds between consecutive checks of client processes: default: 0 - don't check) max_versions = <int> (number of previous checkpoints to keep on persistent, default: 0 - keep all) scratch_versions = <int> (number of previous checkpoints to keep on scratch, default: 0 - keep all) failure_domain = <string> (failure domain used for smart distribution of erasure codes, default: <hostname>) axl_type = <string> (AXL read/write strategy to/from the persistent path, default: <empty> - deactivate AXL) chksum = <boolean> (activates checksum calculationa and verification for checkpoints, default: false) meta = <path> (persistent path where VELOC will save checksumming information)

 Both the persisten and ec interval can be set to -1, which fully deactivates that feature.
 This is preferred to setting a high number
 (which also works but is less readable and has slightly higher overhead because VeloC will need to do extra checks).
 If you leave